 While IT professionals had higher percentages in each of the above areas compared with the overall study, there is still clearly room for improvement.
 For example, this data shows that more than one-third of IT talent surveyed is not regularly receiving new learning opportunities at their company, more than one-quarter are not satisfied with their work-life balance, and nearly half don’t get the chance during work time to be creative.

-Learn more about the latest IT hiring trends: download our Salary Guide.
+Learn more about the latest IT hiring trends, such as starting salary projections, in the Robert Half Salary Guide.

 Here are some specific findings of the Robert Half study on the managerial benefits of having employees in your company who are happy at work:

 - More resilience and loyalty.
 Happy employees have been found to roll with the punches and stay on the job for a longer time period.
 Lower turnover means that you as a manager retain the institutional knowledge of the employee, and you’ll also reduce the amount of time and resources needed for hiring and training.